lanhoang82/Data-Portfolio/README.md

 ### 1.1.
 HR Analytics - A more advanced SQL Project

 With a database of 7 tables hosted on PostgreSQL, this SQL project aims to showcase my ability to write more advanced SQL queries.
-These includes queries with the common joins, subqueries, common table expressions (CTEs) and window functions.
-The HR analytics database was employed to provide relevant insights and help management to answer questions that would inform compensation policies, such as:
+Via pgAdmin 4, I write queries with common types of joins, subqueries, common table expressions (CTEs) and window functions.
+A toy HR analytics database was employed to practice providing relevant insights and help management to answer questions that would inform personnel and compensation policies, such as:

 - How many employees in the company have earn more than the average salary of their respective deparment?
 - What is the geographical distribution of the employees in the company (by city, country or region)?